Photo by Priyam Dhar.

 Apoorva’s visual scape was the real world, captured in the immediacy of the present moment.
 Naturally, he gravitated towards journalistic photography.

-He has worked with Fotocorp, DNA News Daily, and Annalysis, and went on to cap his notable career as a Senior Photojournalist at Outlook magazine.
+He has worked with Fotocorp, DNA (Daily News and Analysis) and went on to cap his notable career as a Senior Photojournalist at Outlook magazine.

-In 2021, his work on Covid migration during the first lockdown was honoured with the ‘Picture of the Year’ at the Red Ink National Awards.
+In 2021, his work on COVID migration during the first lockdown was honoured with several awards.

 Over the years, his creative journey has expanded to include advertising, portraits, corporate, documentary, and editorial photography.
 Today, as an independent photographer and cinematographer, his diverse portfolio spans educational institutions, television channels, advertising agencies, corporates, industries, fashion, international publications (Fortune India, Forbes India, 48 Hours, and more), political leaders, and NGOs such as Cotton Diaries and the International Finance Corporation (IFC).

-This wide-ranging experience is also informing his fiction cinematography, through short films and on-air content for GECs.
+This wide-ranging experience is also informing his fiction cinematography, as seen in short films and on-air content for GECs.

 Apoorva now runs his own production house, Coconut Creations.
-His professional assignments include work for Star India, BPCL, the School of Fashion Technology (SOFT), Ayurved Pratishthan, Venture Advertising, Kautilya Multi Creations, The East India Company, and many others—steadily building a clientele that values craft, sincerity, and visual storytelling.
+His professional assignments include work for JIOStar India, Shree Renuka Sugar, BPCL, Transpack Silox, Seshshai, JBM, EBike Go, The School of Fashion Technology (SOFT), Ayurved Pratishthan, The East India Company, and many others—steadily building a clientele that values craft, sincerity, and visual storytelling.

 BACK TO TOP